dvorakkarrie/Project1_Tower-of-Hanoi/README.md

 As a user, I should see a message that I won when I move all the disks to the right hand tower.
 - As a user, I should see a message to restart the game after the user wins.

 ## Unsolved Problems
+- The user has a limited amount of space to click when moving the selected disk from one tower to another.

 ## Future Plans
 - Apply draggable feature to the disks.
-- Develop process to store the user's time, moves and number of wins.
+- Develop a process to store the user's time, moves and number of wins.
-- Add a automated solve feature to reflect the ideal number of moves.
+- Add a automated solve feature to show the user the ideal moves.